Russel88/RCon3D/README.md

 RCon3D: Analyzing 3D confocal images of microbial biofilms/communities
 ----------------------------------------------------------------------

-This is an R package for various 3D analyses confocal images of microbial biofilms, microcolonies and communities.
+This is an R package for various 3D analyses on confocal images of microbial biofilms, microcolonies and communities.

 ### Citation